-The news has recently focused on the ransomware attack of Colonial Pipeline, which stretches 5,500 miles from Texas to New Jersey.
-The cyberattack left gas scarce, with prices rising, and airlines vulnerable, with several saying they would send jet fuel to the region by air to ensure that service would not be disrupted.
+In the news: A ransomware attack of Colonial Pipeline, which stretches 5,500 miles from Texas to New Jersey. has left gas scarce with prices rising and airlines vulnerable.
+Several airlines said they would send jet fuel to the region by air to ensure that service would not be disrupted.

 Colonial Pipeline, which operates the main gas artery along the East Coast, recently shut down the pipeline after discovering ransomware on its computer systems.
 The FBI blamed the attack on a group called Darkside.